jevinjivani2507/Encryption_Decryption/README.md

 Overview
 ---

 This is a group project about encryption and decryption which was created using concepts of Linear Algebra.
+Initially, we thought of using Hill Cipher but due to its limitations of only 26 characters we created Advanced Hill Cipher where 68 characters including special characters like '!' '@' can be encrypted.
+Various external libraries of Java are required to run this program which are mentioned below.

 Application of Linear Algebra
 ---